P.R.I.D.E.

 First Up is partnering with the P.R.I.D.E.
 Program (Positive Racial Identity Development in Early Education) at the University of Pittsburgh to implement a model that will educate teachers, program directors, families, and system leaders in Philadelphia regarding racism and inequity and empower them with tools and resources to implement change on behalf of the children they serve.

-Click The Links To Register Today!
+Click HERE to Register Today!

 What Is P.R.I.D.E?